-Who doesn’t love a fresh summer salad packed with a digestive powerhouse punch!
+Who doesn’t love a fresh salad packed with a digestive powerhouse punch using ginger and turmeric in the dressing!
 I have teamed up with Botanica Health to make this incredible salad using their Daily Anti-Inflammatory shot.
 This shot combines the organic fermented herbs of turmeric and ginger.
 I incorporated these two powerhouse herbs into the dressing to make one tummy happy meal.
 If you want to get your own Daily Anti- Inflammatory shot click here.
 Let’s look into why these spices are so amazing and what they can do to help improve your health.

 By using the fermented turmeric and ginger daily shot, we mimic the digestive process enough to create the beneficial compounds of curcumin for easy absorption into the bloodstream.
 Fermentation can possibly increase the digestive abilities of turmeric (4).